SKY-ALIN/regta/docs/source/user_guide/make_jobs.rst

 Thread-Based Job
 ----------------
-Use :class:`regta.thread_job` to build job with this type.
-See example of how to mark users as inactive for synchronous version of sqlalchemy:
+Use :class:`regta.thread_job` to build jobs with this type.
+See an example of how to mark users as inactive for the synchronous version of sqlalchemy:

 .. code-block:: python